 Even if you decide not to use the bulk of your stimulus money to tackle debt, you should still be sure to make at least the minimum payment due on your credit card each month to protect your credit.
 Congress rejected a legislative effort to prevent negative credit reporting during the pandemic, so if you skip or miss payments, your credit score could take a hit.

 If you have a larger balance and need to pay it off gradually over time, you may want to hold onto your stimulus money and transfer your balance to a new card that charges a lower interest rate.
-Just keep in mind that you’ll need good to excellent credit and a stable income to qualify for the best balance transfer and 0% introductory APR offers.
+Just keep in mind that you’ll need good to excellent credit and a stable income to qualify for the best balance transfer credot cards and 0% introductory APR credit cards.

 Support small businesses, give back and bolster the economy